ml6team/aws-promote-code/README.md

 ```
 With the flag `-var-file` we specify which variables we want to use to create our artifacts.
 By setting the variable `enable_profile` as true, we tell Terraform to use the dev-profile we created in the [Authentication section](#2-authentication-setup).
 Because these Terraform files will also be used inside our [CI/CD-Pipeline](#4-cicd-pipeline-with-git-actions) the default setting is to ignore/disable the profile config, as it will not be available when run inside the pipeline.

 Your dev-environment is now ready for creating and running your training pipeline.
-For further details see the [Training-Pipeline README](./training_pipeline/README.md).
+For further details, see the [Training-Pipeline README](./training_pipeline/README.md).

-# 3. CI/CD Pipeline with Git actions
+# 3. CI/CD Pipeline with Git Actions
 Once code changes have been implemented in the development environment, our workflow involves deploying these changes into the staging and production environments.
 For seamless CI/CD processes, we rely on GitHub Actions.
 These automated workflows are triggered to build and deploy any modifications made to the main branch initially in the `staging` environment and subsequently in the `production` environment.
 This ensures a streamlined and efficient deployment pipeline, enabling rapid and reliable software releases.

 The complete CI/CD process is visualized in the following diagram:
 ![CICD_diagram](/readme_images/CICD_diagram.png)
 ## CI/CD Process
 The development of new features in your MLOps project happens on the dev-account inside a dedicated feature-branch.
 By opening up a Pull-Request (PR) to the main-branch the changes in your code get reviewed.
-After the changes are approved the feature-branch is merged into your main-branch.
+After the changes are approved, the feature-branch is merged into your main-branch.
 This triggers the Git action to automatically build the artifacts in the staging-environment.

 Next, as shown in the diagram, the `staging-tag` is added to the commit, to trigger the deployment:
 ```